 Safety, First Aid and Snakebite

 I’m going to keep this section short for one reason – I am in no way qualified to teach you about first aid, or perhaps even common sense.
 In fact, I’ve broken at least five bones doing stupid things and have a plate and screws in my heel to this day!
 Notwithstanding, there are some golden rules that are obvious even to me.
 They are the following:

 Did I find a lot of animals at the beach?
-No. Did I have a good time?
-Yes!
+Honestly, no. But I did have a good time!

-I hope this article has been informative, please feel free to get in touch with your herping stories and photos!
+I hope this article has been informative, please get in touch with your herping stories and photos!